 The restaurant was opened in 2014 and has received many awards and accolades, such as the 2018 Best Mexican Restaurant in Las Vegas from the Las Vegas Review-Journal.
 All the foods are made fresh daily without the need for canned products or the use of microwaves.
 This helps the customers eat dishes with all the nutrients intact for a better Mexican food experience.

-The Las Vegas strip menu includes vegan, vegetarian, gluten-friendly, and spicy options.
-You will find the tableside guacamole for just $18, chicken taquitos for $13.50, and beef taquitos for $15.
-The signature tacos include the likes of filet mignon, which comes with two tender prime filet tacos, house-made chimichurri sauce, micro cilantro, and crispy onion.
+The Las Vegas Strip menu includes vegan, vegetarian, gluten-friendly, and spicy options.
+You will find tableside guacamole, chicken taquitos, beef taquitos, and signature tacos.
 Other tacos include lobster taco, grilled Mahi, shrimp taco, crispy fish taco, and lettuce wraps.

-- Address: 3730 Las Vegas Blvd S at the Strip in ARIA resort and casino
+- Address: 3730 Las Vegas Blvd S at the Strip in ARIA Resort & Casino

 - Website menu: Javier’s